devlarabar/big-rig-cookbook/README.md

 ## Progress

-Next steps are outlines here, for easy reference.
+Next steps are outlined here, for easy reference.
 This is not an exhaustive list; only a list of the immediate next steps for the project.
 This list will be updated as needed.

 - Enhance user profiles
 - Improve entering directions for recipes
-- Cook time & tools used inputs for recipes
+- Tools/appliances used inputs for recipes
-- Remove image uploads; replace with SVGs depending on ingredients & cook time
+- Add SVGs for ingredients used
 - Begin creating stretch database